normanzb/chuanr/README.md

 #Understanding the Patterns

-##Terms

-* Pattern Type - Specify if the pattern matching positively or negatively.
+##Pattern Types

 * Positive Pattern - Inputs are accepted if they matches a positive pattern.
     * Explicit Positive Pattern - Any pattern starts with "+|".
     * Implicit Positive Pattern - Any positive pattern without the pattern type specification ("+|").
 * Negative Pattern - Any pattern whose first 2 characters are "-|", inputs are not accepted if they fully matched a negative pattern.
-* Passive Negative Pattern - A negative pattern which only works when .intact() is called (it doesn't prevent the user from inputting).
+* Passive Negative Pattern - Unlike normal negative pattern, it doesn't block user input, but it causes `.intact()` return false once matched.
-* Negative Regular Expressoin Pattern = Any pattern whose first 2 characters are "~|", and followed by regular expression in the format of `regexp/switches`.
+* Negative Regular Expressoin Pattern - Any pattern whose first 2 characters are "~|", and followed by regular expression in the format of `regexp/switches`.
-* Pattern Matched -
-    * When it is positive pattern: testing the input against the pattern from left to right, always consider it is MATCHED unless ANY "out of expectation" is encountered.
-    * When it is negative pattern: test the input against the pattern from left to right, always consider it is UNMATCHED, unless ALL characters are as expected.
-    * Says a input which is 8576 can match a positive pattern of "+|{d}{d}{d}{d}{d}" but cannot match the pattern's negative counterpart "-|{d}{d}{d}{d}{d}".
-* Validation Passed - Stop pattern iteration, set property isValid to true and allow further input.
-* Validation Failed - Stop pattern iteration, set property isValid to false and do not allow the number be input.
-* Pattern Function - Its a javascript function which takes 1 char as input and return true/false to indicate the matching result.
-You can specify the pattern function by wrapping the function name with "{" and "}" in the pattern.
-* Shorthand - Any consecutive set of Pattern Functions can be written within same {}, for example, "{d}{d(5)}" can be written as "{dd(5)}".
-* Batch Input - Means inputting several characters at once, for example, pasting, droping, undo...
+* Negative Passive Regular Expressoin Pattern - Any pattern whose first 2 characters are "≈|", and followed by regular expression in the format of `regexp/switches`, it doesn't block the inputting but causes `.intact()` returns false.
+To type `≈` on mac, press `alt/option + x`

 ##Pattern Function